Honda Campus All-Star Challenge (HCASC) brings together the whole campus community -- students, faculty, administration and alumni.

 The Q & A game combines academic material, popular culture and sports in a format emphasizing quick recall.
 African American history and culture is prominently featured in the questions.

-HCASC is a year-round program with three levels of play-- Campus, NCT Qualifying Tournaments, and the National Championship Tournament.
+HCASC is a year-round program with three levels of play-- Campus, National Qualifying Tournaments, and the National Championship Tournament.

 - Summer into Fall: Starting at orientation, undergraduate students are recruited to try out for the HCASC Club or campus tournament.
 Power Search quizzes are used to assess each student's knowledge base.